e2b-dev/E2B/README.md

 We think the AI-powered IDE for the future should be open-sourced and allow anybody to bring their models, customize the prompts, and develop custom tools for the agents.
 But we also plan to offer a cloud version with some features behind subscription though.

-## 🤖 Supported models and hosting providers
+## 🤖 Supported models and model hosting providers
 - [x] [OpenAI](https://openai.com/)
   - [x] GPT-4
   - [x] GTP-3.5